arismelachroinos/lscript/README.txt

 I AM NOT RESPONSIBLE HOW YOU USE THIS TOOL.BE LEGAL AND NOT STUPID.

 This script will make your life easier, and of course faster.
+Its not only for noobs.Its for whoever wants to type less and do actually more.

 Are you trying to memorize all the commands to capture a handshake? hahahaha